jaeyeun97/sentiment/README.md

 # Intro

-This repository contains an implementation of Naive Bayes classifier and multiple bag-of-words based feature extractions for replicating the results of Pang et al. 2002, for the NLP course at Cambridge.
+This repository contains an implementation of Naive Bayes classifier, utilization of `scikit-learn`'s SVM implementation and multiple bag-of-words based feature extractions for replicating the results of Pang et al. 2002, for the NLP course at Cambridge.

 I do realise this code is highly inefficient and has fairly straightforward changes that may improve the speed of the classifications significantly, but I had no problem just running it overnight while I sleep (and the purpose of this code is to get the results so whatever).